All businesses can benefit from more sales.

 That’s the kind of following you’re trying to create here with your live video streams.

-Just like your website, Facebook live is a great chance for you to promote your products or do a demonstration.
+Like your website, Facebook Live is a great chance to promote your products or do a demonstration.

-The user interaction is my favorite part of Facebook live.
+User interaction is our favorite part of using social media.